example42/psick/docs/vagrant.md

 Here we can set the general settings valid for all the VM:

     vm:
-      memory: 512            # Memory in MB of the VM
+      memory: 512            # Default memory in MB to use for all the VMs (set here a sane common default and override on nodes where needed)
-      cpu: 1                 # vCPUs of the VM
+      cpu: 1                 # Default number of vCPUs for the VMs
-      role: ostest           # The default Puppet role (you may not want to set it here)
-      box: centos7           # The default Vagrant box to use (from the list under boxes)
+      box: centos7           # The default Vagrant box to use (from the list under `vagrant/boxes.yaml`)
       puppet_apply: true     # If to provision with puppet apply executed on the local files
       puppet_agent: false    # If to provision with puppet agent (you have to take care of setting up your Puppet Master)
+      facter_external_facts: true # If to create external facts in facts.d/$fact.txt.
+Note 1
+      facter_trusted_facts: true  # If to create trusted facts in csr_attributes.yaml.
+Note 1
+      synced_folder_type: vboxfs  # Type of sync folders to use (default vboxfs): nfs, vboxfs

+Note 1: You may want to set facts on VMS an use them in your hiera.yaml.
+Psick by default can set and use the following facts: env, role, zone, datacenter, application.
+On the default psick's `manifests/site.pp` trusted facts like $trusted['extensions']['pp_role'] are assigned to top scope variables like $role which are then used in the default
+`hiera.yaml`.
+Check the notes in `manifests/site.pp` for more details and notes on cohexisted of trusted d and external facts.

 Manage general network settings:

     network:
-      range: 10.42.45.0/24   # The network to use for VMs internal lan
+      range: 10.42.45.0/24   # The network to use for VMs internal lan, shared by VMs of the same environment
       ip_start_offset: 101   # The starting IP in the above range (if an ip_address is not explicitly set for a VM)
       domain: ostest.psick.io  # The DNS domain of your VMs

 Manage `Puppet` related settings:

     puppet:
-      version: latest        # Which version of Puppet to use (WIP)
+      version: latest        # Which version of Puppet to use
-      env: test              # Adds a fact called env to the VM with the given value
+      env: test              # Adds a fact called env to the VM with the given value (if vm.facter_external_facts or vm.facter_trusted_facts are true)
       zone: local            # Adds a fact called zone to the VM with the given value
+      role: ostest           # Adds a fact called role to the VM.
+You will probably override this in each node
+      datacenter: london     # Adds a fact called datacenter to eventually use in hiera.yaml
+      application: website   # Adds a fact called application to eventually use in hiera.yaml
+      install_oss: false     # If to install Puppet OSS agent on the VMS
+      install_pe: true       # If to install Puppet Enterprise agent on the VMS (vagrant-pe_build plugin needed)
+      master_vm:  puppet.example.com    # Name of the VM which play as Puppet server for the others
+      master_fqdn: 'puppet.example.com' # FQDN of the Puppet server to use with puppet agent
+      master_ip: '10.42.43.101'         # IP of the Puppet server to use with puppet agent
+      link_controlrepo: false     # Add a link for a Puppet environment to the development control-repo
+      environment: production     # Puppet environment to link to local control-repo

+Some settings are specific for Puppet Enterprise (in PE based setup the vagrant-pe_build plugin is needed):

+      pe_version: '2019.1.0'         # Version of PE to install on the puppet server.
+See Note 2
+      pe_download_root: 'https://s3.amazonaws.com/pe-builds/released/2019.1.0' # Download base url.
+See Note 2
+      pe_verbose: true               # If to show PE installation output
+      pe_relocate_manifests: false   # If to relocate manifests and module dir.
+Probably needed when environment: production

+Note 2: when changing the version, change also the download_root unless you have a custom one.
+For locally downloaded files, for example, you can place something like: `pe_download_root: 'file:///Users/al/Downloads'` but when the upstream URL (on S3) is used then update pe_version and pe_download_root with the same version number.

+Some other settings about related to Vagrant behaviour:

+    vagrant:
+      hostmanager.enable: true # If to enable hostmanager plugin to automatically update /etc/hosts on VMs and eventually host hostmanager.manage_host: false # If /etc/hosts is updated automatically also on the host
+      multi_user: false # If to enable the ability of having different users using psick vagrant environments on the same host (VMs names must be unique on the host, with this setting the user name is added to them)
+      vm_provider: virtualbox # (Default and only one actually tested).
+What vagrant provider to use for your VMs.
+Can be overridden for each node.
+      docker_image: puppet/puppet-agent-ubuntu # The docker image to use if vm_provider is set to docker.
+Can be overridden for each node.

-Define the nodes list (as shown in ```vagrant status```):
+Define the nodes list (as shown in ```vagrant status```) for each node is possible to override general settings defined in the vm, puppet, vagrant and network sections:

     nodes:
       - role: log                    # Puppet role: log